When and where do classes meet?

 For Belly Dance classes, you should wear something comfortable that allows you to move.
 Most students wear a t-shirt, crop top, tank top or sports bra, yoga pants, or harem pants with a coin sash or hip scarf.
 Footwear: barefeet, soft soled dance shoes such as pedinis, or soft toe ballet slippers.

-For Zumba, Buti Yoga and BollyX classes we suggest you wear comfortable aerobic attire!
+For Zumba, and other fitness dance classes we suggest you wear comfortable aerobic attire!

 Where do I fit?

-LEVEL 1 –True beginner, no previous belly dance experience or anyone new
+- LEVEL 1 –Also called Beginner, Belly Dance Fundamentals, Belly Dance 101 and Belly Dance Essentials.
+True beginner, no previous belly dance experience or anyone new to our studio

 - MIX LEVEL- Open to all levels